 There are infinite reasons why you should chase your dreams.
 To lead a more fulfilling life; leave a soul-sucking career; open up your heart and mind, to name just a few.
 If you take a look in the mirror and get honest with yourself, you’ll surely be able to find a reason why you should follow your dreams.
 Once you have that reason, it’s time to tackle the how.

-Here are our best tips on how to follow your dreams:
+Here are our best tips on how to follow your dreams and not give up:

 1. Define your dream and be intentional